uio-bmi/immuneML/docs/source/tutorials/how_to_generate_a_random_repertoire_dataset.rst

 -------------------------------------------------------

 It is possible to export the generated random sequence/receptor/repertoire dataset to AIRR or Pickle format.
-This can be done by exporting the generated dataset through the DatasetGeneration instruction.
+This can be done by exporting the generated dataset through the :ref:`DatasetExport` instruction.
 The generated dataset can subsequently be used for other analyses or machine learning.
 A complete YAML specification for random repertoire generation and export is given below:

 .. highlight:: yaml